Tara’s first novel - Diamonds, furs and murder: The many crimes of Mona Hayes - is out now through Ginninderra Press.

 Read The one who got away: Kate Rounsefell’s story.

-Listen to Look history in the eye.
+Listen to Tara’s episodes of the Look history in the eye podcast.

 A woman's portrait